October 26-29, 2020 | Online

-Once more, the Barcelona Institute of Science and Technology (BIST) invites its entire community and its various stakeholders and partners to meet at its annual conference to discuss the latest developments in an area of priority for BIST research, this year focusing on sustainability.
+Once more, the Barcelona Institute of Science and Technology (BIST) invited its entire community and its various stakeholders and partners to meet at its annual conference to discuss the latest developments in an area of priority for BIST research, focusing on sustainability.

-The 2020 BIST Conference programme also includes three satellite sessions on closing the gender gap in research, the future of science communication, and engaging institutes in sustainable research.
+The 2020 BIST Conference programme also included three satellite sessions on closing the gender gap in research, the future of science communication, and engaging institutes in sustainable research.

-Conference attendees will also get the chance to hear the directors of the BIST centres discuss key questions in research and sustainability throughout day.
+Conference attendees also had the chance to hear the directors of the BIST centres discuss key questions in research and sustainability throughout day.

-Due to the impact of the COVID-19 pandemic, the 2020 BIST Conference will be held online.
+Due to the impact of the COVID-19 pandemic, the 2020 BIST Conference was successfully held online.